ZexiXin/CYBR8480_Semester_Project/README.md

 #### Project Goals
 * **User authentication mechanism:** We will provide an app user interface to allow our user to interact with our customer service.
 The privacy is guaranteed because every user can only access his own comments and our support service responses.
 In other words, individual users’ comment will not be exposed to everyone in our system.
 * **Heart rate measurement:** To measure user's heart rate, our users don't need to purchase any other peripheral to test their heart rate after or before workout.
 Hence, it saves users expenditure.
-More speciffically, we use the image processing technique to detect the user's pulse by taking advantages from phone's camera.
+More specifically, we use the image processing technique to detect the user's pulse by taking advantages from phone's camera.
-* **Video guide of exercise procedures:** Which is a video list to let user access their perfered video demo to refer while they have no idea how to do the exercise.
-Also, this video guide page can let user search specific video to fit in his/her perference even through that are not related to exercises.
+* **Video guide of exercise procedures:** Which is a video list to let user access their preferred video demo to refer while they have no idea how to do the exercise.
+Also, this video guide page can let user search specific video to fit in his/her preference even through that are not related to exercises.
-* **Route calculator:** This will be used while user would like to do the outdoor execise like jogging, biking, or hiking.
-Our app will offer a trail calculator to help user realized what the distance he/she will spend on outdoor exercising and the movement route which can help him/her check if it satify their daily workout plan.
+* **Route calculator:** This will be used while user would like to do the outdoor exercise like jogging, biking, or hiking.
+Our app will offer a trail calculator to help user realized what the distance he/she will spend on outdoor exercising and the movement route which can help him/her check if it satisfy their daily workout plan.
-* **Workout recorder:** It works as a memrandum to record all the users' working out status.
-Such as, it will show a walking steps panel, a calories statistic data, execrising time, and instant heart rate.
+* **Workout recorder:** It works as a memorandum to record all the users' working out status.
+Such as, it will show a walking steps panel, a calories statistic data, exercising time, and instant heart rate.
 In addition, it gives instruction to suggest user about how many cups of water ought to drink based on analyzing user's current working out rate.

 ## User stories 1